BASEBALL CARDS COLUMBIA SC

 As the 20th century dawned, Columbia saw its first dedicated baseball card shop open in the 1930s.
 Located downtown, Sam’s Sportcards was an early hub for local collectors to browse the latest offerings from manufacturers like American Caramel, Goudey, and Play Ball.
 Sam’s hosted informal trading sessions on Saturdays that became hugely popular meetup spots for generations of young fans.
 The store remained a Columbia institution for card collectors until its closure in the 1970s.

-Read also: BASEBALL CARDS FOR SALE GREENVILLE SC
+Read also: BASEBALL CARDS VALUE LIST

 During the post-World War 2 boom years of the 1950s, baseball cards truly exploded in popularity across America with the arrival of the modern golden age of sportscard production by Topps, Bowman, and others.
 In Columbia, schools saw baseball card trading flourish as never before during recess breaks, with iconic stars of the era like Mickey Mantle and Willie Mays especially coveted.
 Meanwhile, adult fans joined new baseball card clubs that organized meetups and occasional local card shows.